Homotopy theory with bornological coarse spaces: Coarse K -homology

 \begin{lem} We have inclusions

 {for all four possible choices for ? from Definition~\ref{qekdfjqodqqwdqwdqwdqdwq}.} \end{lem}

-\begin{proof} We just show that the local finiteness and propagation conditions imposed on $A\in B(H)$ using the $X$-control $\phi$ are weaker than the ones imposed with the $X^{\prime}$-control $\phi\circ f^{*}$.
+\begin{proof} We just show that the local finiteness and propagation conditions imposed on $A$ in $B(H)$ using the $X$-control $\phi$ are stronger than the ones imposed with the $X^{\prime}$-control $\phi\circ f^{*}$.
 In greater detail one argues as follows:

-If $A\in B(H)$ is locally compact with respect to the $X$-control $\phi$, then it is locally compact with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
+If $A$ is locally compact with respect to the $X$-control $\phi$, then it is locally compact with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
 This follows from the properness of $f$.

-If $H^{\prime}\subseteq H$ is a locally finite subspace of $H$ with respect to the $X$-control $\phi$, then it is so with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
-Indeed, if $\phi^{\prime}$ is an $X$-control of $H^{\prime}$ such that $(H^{\prime},\phi^{\prime})$ is locally finite and $H^{\prime}\to H$ has finite propagation, then $\phi^{\prime}\circ f^{*}$ is an $X^{\prime}$-control for $H^{\prime}$ which can be used to recognize $H^{\prime}\subseteq H$ as a locally finite subspace of $H$ with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
+If $H^{\prime} $ is a locally finite subspace of $H$ with respect to the $X$-control $\phi$, then it is so with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
+Indeed, if $\phi^{\prime}$ is an $X$-control of $H^{\prime}$ such that $(H^{\prime},\phi^{\prime})$ is locally finite and $H^{\prime}\to H$ has finite propagation, then $\phi^{\prime}\circ f^{*}$ is an $X^{\prime}$-control for $H^{\prime}$ which can be used to recognize $H^{\prime} $ as a locally finite subspace of $H$ with respect to the $X^{\prime}$-control $\phi\circ f^{*}$.
 This reasoning implies that if $A$ is locally finite on $(H,\phi)$, then it is so on $f_{*}(H,\phi)$.

 For the propagation conditions we argue similarly.
 If $A$ is of $U$-controlled propagation (or $U$-quasi-local) with respect to the $X$-control $\phi$, then it is of $(f\times f)(U)$-controlled propagation (or $(f\times f)(U)$-quasi-local) with respect to the $X^{\prime}$-control $\phi\circ f^{*}$. \end{proof}